mtinone/mtinone.com/content/portfolio/asian-american-autobiographies-teaching-genre-expectations-and-single-author-folk-narratives-in-ed-youngs-lon-po-po-and-mazing-hong-kingstons-the-woman-warrior.md

 ## Unfound: The Princeton Journal of Asian American Studies, Volume 6, 2019

-This paper argues for a continuous, developmental approach to the reading, teaching, and reception of Asian American literature across ages and intended audiences by comparing the critical analysis and reception of Ed Young’s Lon Po Po to Maxine Hong
+This paper argues for a continuous, developmental approach to the reading, teaching, and reception of Asian American literature across ages and intended audiences by comparing the critical analysis and reception of Ed Young’s Lon Po Po to Maxine Hong Kingston’s The Woman Warrior.

 ([continue reading](https://issuu.com/unfoundjournal/docs/unfound_2019/32))